codeandlift706/Code-Refractor/README.md

 ![Screenshot of html and CSS](assets/htmlCssOneScreenshot.png)
 ![Second Screenshot of html and CSS](assets/htmlCssTwoScreenshot.png)
 ![Third Screenshot of html and CSS](assets/htmlCssThreeScreenshot.png)

+## License
+This project is under the MIT license.

 ## Contribution
 The web page and its images are credited to the content in the starter-code repository, found here: https://github.com/coding-boot-camp/urban-octo-telegram.